Open-Source-Spatial-Clean-Cooking-Tool/OnStove/README.md

 # <img src="https://user-images.githubusercontent.com/12953752/178504166-47821216-ea94-4241-8b4c-5c6f19a460ec.svg" alt="drawing" style="width:200px"/>

-This repository contain the general code for the geospatial cost-benefit clean cooking tool, OnStove.
-OnStove calculates the net-benefits of different stove options in a given geography and compares all stoves to another with regards to their net-benefit.
+This repository contains the general code for the geospatial cost-benefit clean cooking tool, OnStove.
+OnStove calculates the net-benefits of different stove options in a given geography and compares all stoves to one another with regards to their net-benefit.

 **Documentation**: